symbol/symbol-docs/source/concepts/transaction.rst

 Rollbacks
 *********

-Cryptocurrencies can roll back part of the blockchain.
-Rollbacks are essential for resolving forks of the blockchain.
+Blockchains are designed in a way that under certain circumstances recent blocks need to be rolled back.
+These are essential to resolve forks of the blockchain.

 The "rewrite limit" is the maximum number of blocks that can be rolled back.
 Hence, forks can only be resolved up to a certain depth too.

 NEM has a rewrite limit of ``360`` blocks.
 Once a transaction has more than 360 confirmations, it cannot be reversed.

-In real life, forks that are deeper than 20 blocks do not happen, unless there is a severe problem with the blockchain due to a bug in the code or an attack.
+From experience, forks that are deeper than 20 blocks do not happen, unless there is a severe problem with the blockchain due to a bug in the code or an attack.

 ******
 Guides